-product_highlightshould provide shoppers with easily consumable, quick to scan sentence fragments that answer the most common consumer questions or that focus on the most important attributes of the product.
+[product_highlight]attribute to provide short bulleted lists of the most relevant highlights of your products.
+The highlights you submit should provide shoppers with easily consumable, quick-to-scan sentence fragments that answer the most common consumer questions or that focus on the most important attributes of the product.

 When to use